 All of theses sessions will be delivered by our own qualified Forest School leader - Mr Milgate.

-The Forest School programme is free to all children and will take place on Monday, Tuesday, Wednesdays and Thursday afternoons.
-Please check with your child's class teacher to find out what day your child's session will take place.
+The Forest School programme is free to all children and will take place on Monday and Tuesday afternoons (From Monday 2nd November on wards.)
+Please check with your child's class teacher to find out what day your child's sessions will take place.